 What will I pay for?

 There are a couple of ways that PEOs will charge you for their services but the two most common ways are a percentage of the total payroll or as a flat per-employee-per-year fee scheme.
-Either way, the exact amount will be determined depending on the type of service package that you would be availing.
+Either way, the exact amount will be determined depending on the type of service package that you would be availing of.
 It is a good idea to look at the service packages in detail so you know what you’re getting into.

 What kind of services will I get?

-As what we’ve said above, the PEO will act as the employer of record on behalf of your company.
+As we’ve said above, the PEO will act as the employer of record on behalf of your company.
 When you have a workforce in China, the PEO is responsible do the payroll and statutory benefits administration.
 At all times, the PEO needs to answer all the queries that both Chinese and foreign employees will have regarding their employment.

 Is there a particular technology you would provide?

-These PEO companies focus on driving the human resources part of a business so it is expected that they already have a system in place to make the workflow smoother.
+These PEO companies focus on driving the human resources of a business so it is expected that they already have a system in place to make the workflow smoother.
 Be inquisitive about programs and software so you only purchase the ones that you really need.

-Are there development training’s for the employees?
+Is there development training for the employees?

 The PEO pretty much acts as your company’s HR and their services are not just limited to payroll and benefits administration.
-If your company is very particular about the culture of collaborative work and constant growth of your employees, then you may want to discuss this part further with your PEO service provider.
+If your company is very particular about the culture of collaborative work and the constant growth of your employees, then you may want to discuss this part further with your PEO service provider.